kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md

 ### §303.03   Requirement to file application.

-A person who seeks approval of a section 41309 transaction must file the application with the Docket Operations Office, M-30, U.S. Department of Transportation, 1200 New Jersey Avenue SE, Washington, DC 20590, or by electronic submission at *http://www.regulations.gov.* The application must conform to the requirements set forth in §§303.04 and 303.05.
+A person who seeks approval of a section 41309 transaction must file the application with the Docket Operations Office, M-30, U.S. Department of Transportation, 1200 New Jersey Avenue SE, Washington, DC 20590, or by electronic submission at *http://www.regulations.gov.* The application must conform to the requirements set forth in §[[Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md#§303.40   Determination of compliance.|§303.04]] and 303.05.

 \[Doc.
 No. DOT-OST-2014-0140, 84 FR 15937, Apr.
 16, 2019\]

 ### §303.04   General rules governing application content, procedure and conditions of approval.

-\(a\) Unless specifically exempted by this part or by an order of the Assistant Secretary, a person filing an application pursuant to §303.03 of this part shall prepare and file the application in the manner specified in this section.
+\(a\) Unless specifically exempted by this part or by an order of the Assistant Secretary, a person filing an application pursuant to [[Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md#§303.30   General provisions concerning contents of applications.|§303.03]] of this part shall prepare and file the application in the manner specified in this section.
 The application shall also contain the information required by subpart D of this part.
 An application may be deemed incomplete if it is not in substantial compliance with these requirements.

 \(b\) The parties to the transaction may file either separate applications or one joint application so long as all the information required herein is submitted for each party to the transaction.
 The Assistant Secretary or Administrative Law Judge, if the matter has been assigned to a judge, upon his or her initiative or upon application, may order the target company or other persons to submit some or all of the information required by this subpart, or other information under 14 CFR 302.25.

-\(c\) Each page of the application and each document submitte[[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.25   Subpoenas.|14 CFR 302.25]]plication shall be marked with the name, initials, or some other identifying symbol of the applicant.
+\(c\) Each page of the application and each document submitted with the application shall be marked with the name, initials, or some other identifying symbol of the applicant.
 The application shall also indicate the date of preparation and the name and corporate position of the preparer.

 \(d\) Where the required information is in data processing equipment, on microfilm, or is otherwise not eye-readable, the applicant shall provide such information in eye-readable form.